-i) Constitutional amendment of May 2019 (the number of presidential mandates limited to two, yet not applicable to the current President who can run for the post twice more; two rounds voting in the presidential elections; parliamentary mandates limited to three; creation of the Senate where the 'former presidents' will now de lege become members, enjoying a life-long immunities, i.a.)
+In May 2019, a constitutional amendment was adopted, limiting the number of presidential mandates to two, yet not applicable to the current President who can run for the post twice more and established two rounds voting in the presidential elections.
+It also limited the parliamentary mandates to three and established a Senate where the former presidents will become members.

-ii) Local elections held in June 2019 (for the first time since 1987) where in order to guarantee the inclusiveness of the process, the authorities accepted to reopen the voters' register.
+Local elections were held in June 2019 (for the first time since 1987) where in order to guarantee the inclusiveness of the process the voters' register was reopened.